-This article describes the process to configure your Siris VM on VMware.
-This is the third of four overall steps to set up a Siris instance on VMware.
-The steps are as follows:
+This article describes the process to configure your SIRIS Virtual on VMware.
+This is the third of four overall steps to set up a SIRIS Virtual instance on VMware:

-- Right click on the newly-deployed VM, and click Edit Settings... as shown in Figure 1.
+1. Right-click the virtual machine, and click Edit Settings, as shown in Figure 1.